HajkD/post-embryo/README.md

 ## Reproducible Scripts for the Publication

-Drost HG, Ó'Maoiléidigh DS, Gabel A, Bellstädt J, Ryan PT, Dekkers BJW, Bentsink L, Silva AT, Hilhorst H, Ligterink W, Wellmer F, Grosse I, and Quint M. (2015). __Molecular hourglass patterns in plants are disconnected from organogenesis and body plan establishment__
+Drost HG, Bellstädt J, Ó'Maoiléidigh DS, Silva AT, Gabel A, Weinholdt C, Ryan PT, Dekkers BJW, Bentsink L, Hilhorst H, Ligterink W, Wellmer F, Grosse I, and Quint M. (2016). __Post-embryonic hourglass patterns mark ontogenetic transitions in plant development__

-## Performing Phylostratigraphy and Divergence Stratigraphy
+## Performing Phylostratigraphy

-The first step in performing phylotranscriptomic analyses is to perform `Phylostratigraphy` and `Divergence Stratigraphy` to assign each protein coding genes of a query organism an evolutionary age (Phylostratigraphy) or degree of selection pressure (Divergence Stratigraphy).
-The resulting `Phylostratigraphic Map` and `Divergence Map` of a query organism is then matched with the corresponding transcriptome data covering the developmental process of interest.
+The first step in performing phylotranscriptomic analyses is to perform `Phylostratigraphy` to assign each protein coding genes of a query organism an evolutionary age.
+The resulting `Phylostratigraphic Map` of a query organism is then matched with the corresponding transcriptome data covering the developmental process of interest.
 A detailed introduction into phylotranscriptomics can be found [here](http://cran.r-project.org/web/packages/myTAI/vignettes/Introduction.html).